oliveiralgm/oliveiralgm/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->

-  - 🔭 I’m currently working on soccer forecasting models
+  - 🔭 I’m currently working on soccer forecasting models/ A/B Testing / Udemy Courses
   - 📧 How to reach me: [goliveir@syr.edu](mailto:goliveir@syr.edu)
   - 😄 Pronouns: He/Him
   - ⚡ Fun fact: I'm a violinist 🎻